MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

 #### Launch studio

-1. In your Azure Machine Learning owrkspace resource, select **Launch studio** (or open a new browser tab and navigate to [https://ml.azure.com](https://ml.azure.com?azure-portal=true), and sign into Azure Machine Learning studio using your Microsoft account).
+1. In your Azure Machine Learning workspace resource, select **Launch studio** (or open a new browser tab and navigate to [https://ml.azure.com](https://ml.azure.com?azure-portal=true), and sign into Azure Machine Learning studio using your Microsoft account).
 Close any messages that are displayed.

 1. In Azure Machine Learning studio, you should see your newly created workspace.
 If not, select **All workspaces** in the left-hand menu and then select the workspace you just created.